Personal Strengths List: 30 Examples for Job Interviews

 6. Multi-tasker

-All that said, if you want to actually increase productivity, read about the five reasons you should avoid the multi-tasking habit.
+All that said, if you want actually to increase productivity, read about the five reasons you should avoid the multitasking habit.

 7. A Positive Mindset